-- (xv) On February 4, 2022, the Company completed a private placement with the issuance of 18,750,000 Units at a price of \$2.40 per unit for aggregate gross proceeds to the Company of \$45,000,000.
+(xv) On February 4, 2022, the Company completed a private placement with the issuance of 18,750,000 Units at a price of \$2.40 per unit for aggregate gross proceeds to the Company of \$45,000,000.
 Each Unit consists of one common share of the Company and one-half Warrant of the Company.
 Overallotment Warrants of 808,333 were also issued.
 Each Warrant is exercisable to acquire one Common Share of the company at an exercise price of \$3.10 until February 4, 2024.
+In the event of an additional rights offering, the exercise price and number of shares that such Warrants may be convertible to, may be adjusted.
+The adjustment results in variability in both the conversion price and the number of shares to be issued, and as such, the Warrants breach the fixed-for-fixed requirement and are classified as a derivative liability measured through FVTPL.
+This warrant liability is remeasured at each reporting period, by updating inputs within the Binomial Model based on the facts and circumstances at each reporting period.
+Any resulting gain or loss is recorded in the consolidated statements of loss and comprehensive loss.
+The fair value of the warrants and overallotment warrants has been measured at \$1,629,333, with the following (non-exhaustive) list of assumptions:

+Weighted average assumptions

+Share price at grant date \$1.86

+Exercise price \$3.10

+Expected volatility (based on comparable publicly listed entities) 150%

+Expected life 2 years

+Expected dividends Nil

+Risk-free interest rate 1.31%

-The fair value of the Warrants and Overallotment Warrants has been measured at \$1,875,000 and \$151,168.
-The Company incurred cash-based share issuance costs of \$3,375,436 with respect to the private placement.
+The Company incurred cash-based share issuance costs of \$3,378,527 with respect to the private placement, \$781,512 was recorded to the statement of loss and comprehensive loss.
 As part of the private placement, the Company also issued 1,151,042 broker warrants and 26,271 overallotment broker warrants to certain agents.
 Each broker warrant is exercisable to acquire one common share and one-half Warrant of the Company at an exercise price of \$3.10 until February 4, 2024.
+The fair value of the broker warrants and overallotment broker warrants has been measured using the Black-Scholes option pricing model at \$1,488,871 and \$25,622 respectively and has been recorded as share issuance costs, \$406,382 in total has been recorded the statement of loss and comprehensive loss.
+The following assumptions were used in the calculation of broker warrants as per Black-Scholes option pricing model:

+Weighted average assumptions

+Share price at grant date \$1.86

+Exercise price \$3.10

+Expected volatility (based on comparable publicly listed entities) 165%

+Expected life 2 years

+Expected dividends Nil

+Risk-free interest rate 1.45%

+The following assumptions were used in the calculation of overallotment broker warrants as per Black-Scholes option pricing model:

+Weighted average assumptions

+Share price at grant date \$1.48

+Exercise price \$3.10

+Expected volatility (based on comparable publicly listed entities) 164%

+Expected life 2 years

+Expected dividends Nil

+Risk-free interest rate 1.46%

-The fair value of the broker warrants has been measured at \$230,208 has been recorded as share issuance costs. - (xvi) On February 7, 2022, the Company issued 1,000,000 common shares to advisors as consulting fees totaling \$1,780,000. - (xvii) On March 25, 2022, WonderFi issued 68,349,317 common shares of the Company to the shareholders of FLC on a 2.3528:1 basis with respect to the Business Combination (Note 4).
-The Company also issued 1,650,683 common shares in broker fees totaling \$2,426,504. - (xviii) On March 25, 2022, the Company issued 1,000,000 common shares to advisors as consulting fees totaling \$1,230,000.
+(xvi) On February 7, 2022, the Company issued 1,000,000 common shares to advisors as consulting fees totaling \$1,780,000.